Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Occupancy Rate = (Occupied Space / Total Available Space) × 100

 The formula stays consistent across different space types.
-Office space occupancy might track desk usage, meeting rooms, or entire floors, depending on what you're measuring.
+You might track desk usage, meeting room bookings, or entire floors depending on what you're measuring.
 Most organizations track multiple occupancy metrics to get a complete picture of workplace utilization.

-Tracking your occupancy ratio delivers insights that directly impact your bottom line and operational efficiency.
+Tracking your occupancy rate delivers insights that directly impact your bottom line and operational efficiency.

 Cost savings and real estate optimization

 Real estate costs rank among the largest expenses for most organizations.
-Companies can save an average of $11,000 per employee annually by optimizing workspace usage with hybrid work models.
 When you know your actual occupancy patterns, you can right-size your footprint, renegotiate leases, or shift to flexible workspaces.

 Data-driven decisions for workplace strategy